firefox-devtools/ux/README.md

 3. Start working on the design.
 There are several ways to approach this, depending on the task.
    * Make a mockup.
 This could involve working in an existing Sketch file, modifying a screenshot, or recreating a mockup if you're interested in helping with our Sketch libraries.
 This is great for more involved visual changes that would be too much to code via the other methods.
 For small changes that really need to be tested on real content, this might not be practical.
 For more complex UX tasks, a low-fidelity wireframe is a great way to start.
    * Inspect the toolbox via the [toolbox-inspector](https://developer.mozilla.org/en-US/docs/Tools/Browser_Toolbox) to try out small CSS changes.
-This can be fraught with trouble due to the usual Inspector problem of no export/persistence features (it's in the plans!), but we use this all the time to quickly visualize a change.
+This can be fraught with trouble due to the usual Inspector problem of no persistence features (it's in the plans!), but we use this all the time to quickly visualize a change.
    * Building and running Firefox (instructions below), and trying CSS changes right in the codebase.
 It can be tricky to get started, but is especially useful because then you can seamlessly move on to submitting a patch :).

 4. Post high-res screenshots in the relevant github issue and on #ux to get feedback.
 Make iterations as needed.